victorblaga/joni-dep/README.md

 # joni-dep
-**Joni Dep** is a simple dependency injection framework for Java.
+**Joni Dep** is a simple Java dependency injection framework.

 ### Motivation
-Joni Dep is really frustrated with Java dependency injections frameworks.
+Joni Dep is really frustrated with Java DI frameworks.
-He thinks they are too bloated and difficult to use, because they offer too much unnecessary functionality.
+They are too bloated and difficult to use, because they have too much unnecessary functionality.
-Especially difficult are debugging and understanding what goes on in the background.
+It's difficult to debug and understand what goes on in the background.
-_"I hate automagic"_ and _"it could be much simpler"_, Joni Dep often thinks while he tries to `@Autowire` his `@Component`s.
+_"Automagic is bad"_ and _"it could be much simpler"_,
+Joni Dep thinks while he `@Autowire`s his `@Component`s.

-But can he do any better?
+Can he do any better?

 ### Philosophy
 Joni Dep doesn't believe in autowiring.
 He thinks it is a bad practice for many reasons:

- - It's too much magic, and Joni Dep has a hard time debugging his code when something goes wrong.
+ - It's too much magic, and Joni Dep has a hard time debugging and understanding his code when something goes wrong.
- - Joni Dep likes to have the freedom of changing his mind, but standard frameworks strongly guide him into sprinkling specific annotations all over his business-layer code, thereby locking him into a particular vendor.
-Once the annotations are there, it's impossible to change the dependency injection framework without touching the entire codebase.
+ - Joni Dep likes the freedom of changing his mind, but the frameworks force him to use specific annotations in his business-layer code, locking him into a particular vendor.
+Once the annotations are there, it's impossible to change the DI framework without touching the entire codebase.
- - Joni Dep thinks that annotating classes for DI reasons defeats the logic of the dependency injection pattern.
-The whole point of DI is that classes should not care how they are created, but the annotations do just that: they describe a creation pattern.
+ - Joni Dep thinks that classes with DI annotations go against the logic of the dependency injection pattern.
+The whole point of the pattern is that classes should not care how they are created, but the annotations do just that: they describe a creation pattern.
- - Joni Dep is a strong believer in the Separation of Concerns principle, and he strongly thinks that it applies to object creation as well.
-He prefers to have things in one place, rather than spread around all over his project.
+ - Joni Dep is a strong believer in the separation of concerns principle, which applies to object creation as well.
+He prefers things that do the same thing to be in the same place, rather than spread around all over the project.
- - Other reasons that he can't think of right now...
+ - Business objects shouldn't depend on non-business code.
+Period.
+Dependency injection is a non-business detail that should plug into your business layer, and not the other way around.

 ### How to use
 Given the following buinsess components: